Skip to main content

 Details:

-The name of the staff member is displayed for timesheets, cash and travel and staff expenses.
+The name of the staff member is displayed for timesheets, and staff expenses.

 Office expense is displayed when the transaction type is 'Office expense'.